Leroy Little Bear: Career

 Little Bear is a member of the Indigenous Wisdom Advisory Panel, a panel sponsored by the Alberta government and works to bring Indigenous perspectives to environmental monitoring.
 For example, identifying and examining the impacts of the oil and gas industry on the land from an Indigenous worldview, as well as a scientific perspective.

 Activism

-Dr. Little Bear has contributed to Indigenous activism on both international and national levels. he worked with the United Nations to help establish a working group on indigenous populations.
+Little Bear has contributed to Indigenous activism on both international and national levels.
+He worked with the United Nations to help establish a working group on Indigenous populations.
 This working group originated the concept and created the initial draft of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 Little Bear also contributed several publications on criminal justice issues, land and aboriginal title, and fishing rights to the Royal Commission on Aboriginal Peoples.

-Little Bear has played an integral role in recognizing the buffalo’s cultural impact on First Nations across North America.
+Little Bear has played an integral role in recognizing the buffalo's cultural impact on First Nations across North America.
 He co-instigated and authored the Buffalo Treaty, a treaty between 13 North American First Nations to re-introduce the buffalo back to their respective lands.
 He is also the founder and President of the International Buffalo Relations Institute.